knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 # What is an Edition?

-An edition represents a limited set of tokens which all share the same attributes but are unique by token ID.
+An edition represents a limited set of tokens which all share the same attributes but have unique by token IDs.
-For example, if I create an edition of 25, each token issued from this edition will share nearly all the same attributes as when the edition was originally minted.
-Tokens will also all be sequentially assigned a unique token ID based on the order they are issued.
+For example, if I create an edition of 25, each token issued from this edition will share all the same attributes (apart from token ID) as defined when the edition was originally *minted*.
+Tokens will be sequentially assigned a unique token ID based on the order they are issued.

 KnownOrigin enforces the number of tokens which can be issued from an edition on-chain and can be verified.

 ## What defines an edition

-An edition is made up of two sets of data, consisting of data stored on IPFS which is then referenced on chain, plus some additional on-chain attributes which enforce things like creator and edition size amongst other things.
+An edition is made up of two sets of data, consisting of data stored on [IPFS](https://ipfs.io/) which is then referenced on chain, plus some additional on-chain attributes which enforce things like creator and edition size amongst other things.

-In general these two pieces of data defined the blue print for what an edition is and what its associated metadata are.
+In general these two pieces of data define the blue print for what an edition is and what it's associated metadata are.

 ### What data is stored on-chain